dmalikov/dotfiles/README.markdown

 Also `--verify` and `--pretend` options could be used the same time.

-When I'm using my `t510` workstation its all the same
+When I'm using my `t510` workstation its all the same:

     $> dotfiles -e t510